oleksii-honchar/emmofret/README.md

 }
 ```

-When user is not authorized we use `not-authorized` and when there is no such user found - `resource-not-found`
+When user is not authorized we use `not-authorized` and when there is no such user found - `resource-not-found` error responder.